Regional partnership creates Local Crime Lab in Zillah, WA

 About the City of Zillah

-Founded in 1892, Zillah is located in the heart of wine country in the Yakima Valley of Washington State.
-Zillah is home to award winning home-town community events and more than two dozen wineries with handcrafted tasting experiences located in the vineyards that grow the grapes and produce world-class wines.
-Zillah’s rich soils, long days, and warm climate produce some of Washington’s finest wines in the Rattlesnake Hillls AVA.
-Most of our tasting rooms are located on estate vineyards offering picturesque views with the snow-capped peaks of Mount Adams and Mount Rainier.
-Zillah is also home to Yakima Chief Hops, a research facility connecting family hop farms with the world’s finest brewers across the globe.
-More information about the City of Zillah is available on our website and Facebook.
+Founded in 1892, the City of Zillah is home to award-winning community events and more than twenty wineries in the Rattlesnake Hills American Viticultural Area, which produce world-class grapes, hand-crafted tasting experiences, and some of Washington's finest wines.
+Zillah is also home to Yakima Chief Hops, a research facility connecting family hop farms with the world's finest brewers across the globe.
+More information is available on our website and Facebook.